 6. Akita Inu

 As is true with breeds worldwide, most Japanese dog breeds are bred for specific reasons.
-Its lineage is primarily a hunting dog, which comes with all of the temperaments that one would expect.
+Its lineage is primarily a hunting dog, with all the temperaments one would expect.

 Serious, frequent training beginning at an early age is necessary for most popular living situations.